wein.plus

 Ochoko

-Japanese name (also Choko) for the small cups from which the sake is drunk at all temperatures (cold to warm).
-These are made of earthenware, ceramics, porcelain or wood in various shapes and designs.
-The handmade Ochoko are of high artistic value.
 These drinking vessels ideally support the Japanese culture of o-shaku.
-People pour for each other as soon as the cup is empty.
-And because an ochoko becomes empty relatively quickly, o-shaku can be lived to the full.
-The sake is also drunk from the traditional masu (wooden cube) or sakazuki (drinking bowl) (but the boundaries between ochoko and sakazuki are fluid and are also used synonymously).
-For serving or pouring different vessels like Chirori, Katakuchi or Tokkuri are used.
-See also under wine vessels.
+People pour each other a drink as soon as the cup is empty.
+Because an ochoko empties relatively quickly due to its small volume, o-shaku can be enjoyed to the full.
+Sake is also drunk from the traditional masu (wooden cube) or sakazuki (drinking bowl) (the boundaries between ochoko and sakazuki are blurred, however, and are also used interchangeably).
+Various vessels such as chirori, katakuchi or tokkuri are used for serving or pouring.
+The sake is heated or cooled beforehand in these pouring vessels if necessary.
+See also under sake and wine vessels.

 Voices of our members